Elgar Parishad case: SC rejects NIA’s plea against Bombay HC order granting bail to Sudha Bharadwaj | Law-Order

 The high court, while granting default bail, had held that the additional sessions judge of Pune, which had extended the time period beyond 90 days for filing charge sheet to the NIA, was not competent to do so as it was not notified as a Special Court under a provision of the NIA Act.

-At the outset of the hearing on Tuesday, additional sessions judge Aman Lekhi, appearing for the NIA, said the high court wrongly interpreted the law in granting default bail to the accused.
+At the outset of the hearing on Tuesday, Additional Solicitor General (rpt Additional Solicitor General) Aman Lekhi, appearing for the NIA, said the high court wrongly interpreted the law in granting default bail to the accused.

 Under a provision of the Code of Criminal Procedure (CrPC), if an investigating agency does not file the charge sheet within 90 days, the accused becomes entitled for grant of statutory bail by default.